Namanbhatia7/Automate-Mailer/README.md

 # Modules Used

-Python libraries Used are openpyxl, smtp and email.
+Python libraries Used are:
+-openpyxl
+-smtp
+-email.